bitdomo/restore_imei/README.md

 The imei numbers entered to start.bat are written back to the **devinfo partition**.
 This modified devinfo partition is backed because the next step will modify it.

 Then the phone reboots to bootloader and `fastboot oem set_config bootmode factory` command is issued.
-This set a flag on the devinfo partition to boot the phone in factory mode.
+This sets a flag on the devinfo partition to boot the phone in factory mode.
 In factory boodmode we can send the `AT+GOOGGETIMEISHA` command to the modem and read the response with

 `echo "AT+GOOGGETIMEISHA\r" > /dev/umts_router & cat /dev/umts_router` command.
 It will return an SHA value that is checked against the content of */mnt/vendor/persist/modem/cpsha* file.
 If it fails to match then all changes made to the phone are reverted.
-If it is a match then then the script proceeds to write back the imei to the efs with
+If it is a match then the user will be asked to check if their imei numbers are back or not.
+Simply hitting enter skips writing back the imei number to the efs, if `efs` has been given as anwser then the script proceeds to write back the imei to the efs with

 `echo 'AT+GOOGSETNV="CAL.Common.Imei",X,"YY"\r' > /dev/umts_router & cat /dev/umts_router` command to write back imei1 where **X** goes from 0 to 7 and **YY** is two digits of the imei number.
 So if X=0 then this means the first two numbers, if X=1 then this means 3rd and 4th numbers of the imei and so on.
 Similarly for imei2 the